 How do I know if hard water is making my hair fall out?

-Signs include increased shedding after moving to a hard water area, dry or flaky scalp after washing, and hair that breaks mid-length rather than falling from the root.
+Signs include increased shedding after moving to a hard water area, a dry or flaky scalp after washing, and hair that breaks mid-length rather than falling from the root.